JSorngard/mandelrust/README.md

 # mandelrust

 Contains two programs, `mandelbrot` and `mandelviewer`.
-`mandelbrot` renders a supersampled image of the Mandelbrot set to a png file.
+`mandelbrot` is run from the command line and renders a supersampled image of the Mandelbrot set to a png file.
 It is possible to change which part of the set is rendered, how zoomed in the image is, the number of iterations to use, as well as a few other things.
 This was one of my first projects to learn rust.
 `mandelviewer` shows a view of the fractal and lets you pan and zoom around in it, change settings, and save images.
 This part is currently under development as I am using it to learn the [iced](https://docs.rs/iced/latest/iced/) UI crate.